 After registration, you will receive a registration card, which you should always carry with you in Chile.
 The registration is valid for 12 months and must be renewed afterward.

-Maximum horizontal distance and FPV: The use of multicopters in Chile is only possible within sight.
+The use of multicopters in Chile is only possible within visual line of sight.

-Maximum take-off weight (MTOW): Up to a take-off weight of 750 grams is not required for private purposes registration with the DGAC, as long as you do not fly in the public / endanger anyone and not higher than all obstacles within a radius of 50 meters.
+Up to a take-off weight of 750 grams and for private purposes, you are not required to register with the DGAC, as long as you do not fly in public/endanger anyone and your drone does not fly higher than all obstacles within a radius of 50 meters.

-Special rules: The operation of drones is prohibited if manned aircraft are used for firefighting at the specific location.
+The operation of drones is prohibited if manned aircraft are used for firefighting at that location.

-Good to know: In Chile, you are required to deal with the current NOTAM before starting your drone.
+In Chile, you are required to look at the current NOTAM before starting your drone.

 We have researched the listed drone regulations for Chile to the best of our knowledge.
 We cannot guarantee the correctness of the information.
 If you want to be on the safe side, contact the competent aviation authority.
 Alternatively, you can also ask the embassy in your country for further information about the regulations.
 Please leave us a comment when you receive news and/or gain experience with your copter in Chile!